Rukmani06/LLM-JAILBREAK-AUDIT/readme.md

 ## Why This Matters Beyond Public Knowledge
 A common counterargument is that dangerous chemical information exists in textbooks and online.
-However this misses the key distinction: LLMs don't just retrieve information — they synthesize, prioritize, and interactively guide users toward specific goals.
+However this misses the key distinction: LLMs don't just retrieve information; they synthesize, prioritize, and interactively guide users toward specific goals.

-Our data demonstrates this directly: Llama 3.1 8B responded to fictional framing by selecting the most dangerous reactions, identifying their weapons applications, and providing exact synthesis equations — behavior no static resource replicates.
+Our data demonstrates this directly: Llama 3.1 8B responded to fictional framing by selecting the most dangerous reactions, identifying their weapons applications, and providing exact synthesis equations, behavior no static resource replicates.

 At higher capability levels with more dangerous knowledge domains, this